 A few of the most prominent qualifying crimes include domestic violence, sexual abuse, extortion, fraud in foreign labor contracting, kidnapping, involuntary servitude, holding a hostage, murder, prostitution, slave trade, stalking, trafficking and unlawful criminal restraint.

-How to Apply for a U-Visa or Get It on Behalf of a Family Member
+How to Apply for a U-Visa (U nonimmigrant status) or Get It on Behalf of a Family Member

 The process of applying for a U-visa is a relatively simple one.
 Still, if you have questions or you’re not confident how to move forward with the process, a consultation with an immigration attorney could be your safest bet.